mentat-collective/mit-scheme-docker/mit-scheme/README.md

 completion in the REPL, and the ability to scroll backward and forward in your REPL with the up and down arrows.

-This command is the simplest way to get started:
+The command `docker run -it --rm sritchie/mechanics` is the simplest way to get
+started:

 ```bash
 $ docker run -it --rm sritchie/mechanics